Numericite/base-framework/README.md

 ## Launch project

-This github repository is composed of 2 app : strapi for backend & a nextjs application for frontend
+This github repository is composed of 2 apps : strapi for backend & a nextjs application for frontend.
+The project is using postgresql as database and docker-compose is used for developpement.

 ### Database